KaiLinCV/home_network_diagram_2025/README.md

 ## 🛜 Network Overview

 My home network consists of both wired and wireless components.
 The network is managed through an ASUS Wi-Fi router with firewall enabled.
 The Asus router receives its uplink from a TP-Link Ethernet Gigabit Media Converter (ISP-provided), which is connected to a fiber network.
+A secondary D-Link Wi-Fi Router is configured and segmented for home lab use, enhancing security and enabling testing in an isolated environment.

 ### 🔗 Wired Infrastructure
 - **PC 1 – Windows 11 Pro**
   Primary admin workstation for daily operations, system configuration, and running Linux VMs (e.g., Ubuntu Server, CentOS 9) for testing.
 - **PC 2 – Windows 10 Home (Dual Boot Linux)**
-  Used for Linux practice, OS deployment testing, and backup system management.
+  Connected to the secondary router (D-Link), used as a lab machine for Linux testing, OS configuration, and cross-segment communication experiments.
 - **Synology DS224+ NAS**
   Configured for file backup, data redundancy, and centralized storage management using SMB/AFP protocols.